isomerpages/singapore-customs-cms/_registration-security-lodgement/Security Lodgement/how-to-lodge-security.md

 When you lodge the guarantee via the eGuarantee@Gov programme, you would not need to collect the hardcopy guarantee from the bank and bring it to Singapore Customs.
 The financial institution will send it electronically to Singapore Customs, saving you time and courier costs.

+With effect from 1 October 2023, Singapore Customs does not accept hardcopy guarantees and securities.&nbsp;eGuarantees will be&nbsp;mandatory&nbsp;for all securities issued to Singapore Customs

 **1) For new applications**

 ***How to apply for eGuarantee*** <br>